red-magic/tty-colorscheme/README.md

   -s    shift through colorschemes
 ```

-To change colors for a current TTY at user log on add `tty-colorscheme [colorscheme]` to your `~/.profile`.
+To change colors for a current TTY at user log in add `tty-colorscheme [colorscheme]` to your `~/.profile`.

-It still requires using `sudo` if you want to change colors across all TTYs.
+It requires using `sudo` if you want to change colors across the TTYs you are not logged in.

 If you get screen artifacts hit `Ctrl+l` or type `clear`.